ralfspoeth/json/README.md

 note the section "Example: JSON" in particular) where the JSON format has been of special interest.
-The JSON type hierarchy is very simple and strict enough to apply the algabraic data types introduced through `sealed` classes (union types) and interfaces and `record`s (product types) efficiently.
+The JSON type hierarchy is very simple and strict enough to apply the algebraic data types introduced through `sealed` classes (union types) and interfaces and `record`s (product types) efficiently.
 These ideas struck with me, so I